mhcheng1/Meng-Hsin_Cheng/Spotify-Project/README.md

 # Spotify Song Preferences and Player

-This web application is built with the MERN stack (MongoDB, Express, React, Node) for Spotify Users. <br>
+This web application is built with the MERN stack (MongoDB, Express, React, Node) and MySQL for Spotify Users. <br>

 Analyzes the user's profile and present the following graphs:
 * A tree map of the user's favorite genres